First Anglo-Afghan War: Aftermath

 Many voices in Britain, from Lord Aberdeen to Benjamin Disraeli, had criticized the war as rash and insensate.
 The perceived threat from Russia was vastly exaggerated, given the distances, the almost impassable mountain barriers, and logistical problems that an invasion would have to solve.
 In the three decades after the First Anglo-Afghan War, the Russians did advance steadily southward towards Afghanistan.
 In 1842, the Russian border was on the other side of the Aral Sea from Afghanistan.
 By 1865 Tashkent had been formally annexed, as was Samarkand three years later.
 A peace treaty in 1873 with Amir Alim Khan of the Manghit Dynasty, the ruler of Bukhara, virtually stripped him of his independence.
 Russian control then extended as far as the northern bank of the Amu Darya.
-The war would also be renowned as the "greatest military humilation of the nineteenth century" for the British.
+The war would also be renowned as the "greatest military humiliation of the nineteenth century" for the British.

 In 1878, the British invaded again, beginning the Second Anglo-Afghan War.

 Lady Butler's famous painting of Dr. William Brydon, initially thought to be the sole survivor, gasping his way to the British outpost in Jalalabad, helped make Afghanistan's reputation as a graveyard for foreign armies and became one of the great epics of empire.

 In 1843, the British army chaplain, G.R.
 Gleig, wrote a memoir of the disastrous First Anglo-Afghan War, describing it as:

 a war begun for no wise purpose, carried on with a strange mixture of rashness and timidity, brought to a close after suffering and disaster, without much glory attached either to the government which directed, or the great body of troops which waged it.
 Not one benefit, political or military, was acquired with this war.
 Our eventual evacuation of the country resembled the retreat of an army defeated.

 The Church of St. John the Evangelist located in Navy Nagar, Mumbai, India, more commonly known as the Afghan Church, was dedicated in 1852 as a memorial to the dead of the conflict.